 This investigation highlighted the personal nature of the experiences produced with psilocybin; the focus drifted from a diagnosis to love, acceptance and memories of past challenges overcome.
-Patients considering themselves to be more than terminally ill is paramount to maintaining humanization in those who are coming to the end of their lives.
+Patients considering themselves to be “more than just terminally ill” is paramount to maintaining humanization in those who are coming to the end of their lives.

 Griffiths et al. (2016) demonstrated that high-dose psilocybin “produced large decreases in … measures of depressed mood and anxiety, along with increases in quality of life, life meaning, and optimism, and decreases in death anxiety.”
 Even after six months, patients exhibited sustained changes, with significant decreases in depression and anxiety and an overall higher rating of well-being and life satisfaction.
 These lasting effects enable patients to use their remaining time in fruitful and impactful ways.

 High doses of psilocybin were not subsequently found to be required for immediate, substantial and sustained positive outcomes.
 Ross et al. (2016) contributed evidence to support the single use of a ‘moderate dose’ of psilocybin alongside psychotherapy and support.
 They also observed significant improvements in anxiety, depression, demoralization, hopelessness and overall quality of life.
 These changes also persisted past the six month mark, with 60-80% of patients demonstrating clinically significant reductions in depression or anxiety.